2005 Rugby World Cup Sevens qualifying: Asia

-From 10–11 September 2004, twelve teams competed in Sri Lanka for three spots in the World Cup.
+From 10 to 11 September 2004, twelve teams competed in Sri Lanka for three spots in the World Cup.

 Europe

-From 16−17 July 2004, sixteen teams participated in the FIRA-AER European Sevens, where seven of the top placing teams qualified.
+From 16 to 17 July 2004, sixteen teams participated in the FIRA-AER European Sevens, where seven of the top placing teams qualified.

 Oceania

 In the 6–7 February Wellington Sevens of the 2003–04 World Sevens Series, Cook Islands, Niue, Papua New Guinea and Tonga contested the one remaining Oceania qualifying slot by placing the highest of the four.
 Tonga won by placing in the Plate Final.